 The Museum of Ancient Life is home to one of the world’s largest dinosaur displays.Courtesy the Museum of Ancient LifePrepare to be dazzled by one of the world’s largest dinosaur displays at the interactive Museum of Ancient Life in Lehi, Utah.
 Here you’ll see 60 complete skeletons, including the biggest dinosaur discovered: the 120-foot Supersaurus.Kids can pretend to be paleontologists unearthing ancient fish fossils in the Junior Paleo Lab.
 In Dinosaur Revolution, they can mimic dinosaur behavior and undertake “Mesozoic missions” to learn more about these ancient creatures.

-Related content: Flesh-Ripping Dinosaurs Replaced Their Teeth Multiple Times a Year
+Related content: Dinosaurs Replaced Their Teeth Multiple Times A Year

 3. Dinosaurs frozen in time